3and4/Leither/doc/MiMei-en.md

 In the time of Internet, browser became the major client of RPC.
 With the enhancement of Javascript, more and more jobs are executed on browsers, aka B/S model.
 B/S model greatly reduces the complication of end user's task.

 **Merging of the above models**
-With the apperance of powerful HTML5, more and more tasks in B/S model is executed in front end, similar to C/S model.
+With the appearance of powerful HTML5, more and more tasks in B/S model is executed in front end, similar to C/S model.
 At the same time more and more Apps are developed in HTML5, very much like B/S model.

 #### 7.2 Leither Solution
 Leither API supports 40+ development languages, particular HTML5 because large number of frequently used applications are developed with HTML5, including website, App, Applet, etc. HTML5 is not perfect for the lack of standards for backend data processing and business logic.
 Leither makes up the missing functionalities of HTML5 in building cloud applications, including user authentication, application system, cloud file system and database, decentralized domain name resolution, data redundancy and load balance.